 He clearly has more strength on his right side than his left side, which shapes his swing in some ways – though he now realizes most people wouldn’t notice the missing muscle if they saw him at the pool.

-Molder talks about conquering his birth defects because he knows the apprehension engulfing parents of kids with Poland syndrome.
+Molder talks about conquering his birth difference because he knows the apprehension engulfing parents of kids with Poland syndrome.
 The parents worry their child faces lifelong physical limitations.
 Molder, with more than $7 million in career earnings as a professional golfer, often meets with these families to offer encouragement.

 His optimism helped him cope with his challenges, even if it wasn’t always realistic.